 • Since the bears are probably hibernating, I leave the bear bag behind (I could be wrong about this!).
 I also take less food, since I typically don’t go out for more than two nights at a time in the winter.

-• My winter bag is a Sherpa Adventure Gear Tenzing -40º down sleeping bag, which fortunately I was able to pick up from SteepAndCheap.com for less than half off!
+• WINTER-RATED SLEEPING BAG: You’ll need a much thicker and warmer down sleeping bag to stay safe and comfortable through frigid winter nights.
+My winter bag is a Sherpa Adventure Gear Tenzing -40º down sleeping bag, which fortunately I was able to pick up from SteepAndCheap.com for less than half off!
 Good thing, since winter down bags are dreadfully expensive.
-I used to use a Mountain Hardwear Lamina -30º synthetic bag; although much cheaper, this was very bulky and heavy, and not nearly as warm as down.
+I previously used a Mountain Hardwear Lamina -30º synthetic bag; although much cheaper, this was very bulky and heavy, and not nearly as warm as down.
+For multiday winter camping trips you may also want a vapor barrier liner, which prevents heat loss and keeps your sleeping bag from getting wet from your body condensation, thus keeping it warming over longer periods.

-• In addition to the Therm-a-Rest XTherm air mattress that I mentioned above, I also bring a short RidgeRest foam mattress, just for extra insulation and as an emergency backup in case the air mattress pops.
+• WARMER SLEEPING PAD: A sleeping pad with a high R value is necessary to keep you insulated from the snow or cold ground in the winter.
+I use a Therm-a-Rest NeoAir XTherm air mattress, and I also bring a shortened RidgeRest foam mattress, just for extra insulation and as an emergency backup in case the air mattress pops.

-• Whether you’re digging out a snow cave, building an igloo, or simply carving out a flat spot for your tent, a shovel is a must for winter camping.
+• SHOVEL: Whether you’re digging out a snow cave, building an igloo, or simply carving out a flat spot for your tent, a shovel is a must for winter camping.
 You can also use the blade as a platform for the stove.
-Ski/snowboard avalanche shovels are perfect for this; just make sure that it’s a metal one, not plastic.
-If you are building an igloo, you’re going to want an oversized shovel to move lots of snow around quicker and more efficiently.
+Ski/snowboard avalanche shovels like the Black Diamond Deploy Shovel are perfect for this; just make sure that it’s a metal one, not plastic.
+If you are building an igloo, you’ll appreciate an oversized shovel to move lots of snow around quicker and more efficiently.

 • Remember to keep your spare batteries inside your down jacket at all times to keep them warm (cold batteries die sooner).
 Some people recommend keeping your boots inside your sleeping bag at night, but I don’t do this.